tytydraco/yessleep/out/The_House_That_Came_to_Birch_Street.md

 “What do you mean?”

 “Well, they took something from us.
-So, why don’t we take something from them.”
+So why don’t we take something from them.”
 Mason sat up from the bench clearly inspired.
 “I bet there’s some nice stuff in there.”

 “Could be our ticket out of here,” he added with an old-timey accent.